Uberi/Canvas-AHK/Documentation/Modules/Surface.md

 Draws `Text` (text) with `Brush` (brush) and `Font` (font), at X-axis coordinate `X` (units) and baseline Y-axis coordinate `Y` (units).
 If width `W` (units) is specified, the text is drawn with that width.
 If height `H` (units) is specified, the text is drawn with that height.
 Otherwise, both dimensions are assumed to be those of the text's bounding box.

 ### Canvas.Surface.Push()
-Pushes the current transformation state onto the transform stack.
-The transformation state includes the current translation, rotation, and scaling.
+Pushes the current surface state onto the state stack.
+The surface state includes the current translation, rotation, and scaling, as well as properties such as the smoothing mode.

 Returns the surface object.

 ### Canvas.Surface.Pop()
-Pops the top entry of the transform stack off and sets the current transformation state to the entry's state.
+Pops the top entry of the state stack off and sets the current surface state to the entry's state.
+The surface state includes the current translation, rotation, and scaling, as well as properties such as the smoothing mode.

 Returns the surface object.